 There is extensive evidence that investing in mental health at this early stage could have a dramatic impact on long-term outcomes for mothers, fathers, children, families and society.
-Our vision is ‘to improve the lives of mothers and their infants’.
-We are motivated by the current shortfall in the quality, availability and accessibility of antenatal and postnatal mental health care and the lack of knowledge about this issue amongst health and social work professionals and the wider public.

-The MMHA currently comprises over eighty organisations, including professional bodies such as Royal Colleges and organisations that represent, or provide care and support to, parents and families.
+The MMHA currently comprises over eighty five organisations, including professional bodies such as Royal Colleges and organisations that represent, or provide care and support to, parents and families.

 The MMHA team

 Dr Gregoire is founder and Chair of the Maternal Mental Health Alliance.
 He is a member of the NICE Guideline Development Group for Antenatal and Postnatal Mental Health, and has contributed to the development of policy, guidance and clinical services in the UK and abroad.
 He is determined to ensure that all women have access to care for their mental health which is at least as good as the care available for their physical health in pregnancy and postnatally.